 What causes uterine fibroid tumors?

-Doctors don't know what causes uterine fibroids.
+Experts don't know what causes uterine fibroids.
 It may be that each tumor develops from an abnormal muscle cell in the uterus.
 This cell multiplies rapidly because of the effect of estrogen.

 Who is at risk for uterine fibroids?